Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 From the acronym CRUD, we have seen the function of the letter `C` which is CREAT.
 On clicking Save, we will now be working on the function of the letter `R` which is READ.
 Here, you will see the record that you have created.
 It should look like the image below.
 ![read](read.png)

-Create another record since we will have to delete one as we move on to letter `D`.
+Create another record since we will have to delete one as we move on to the letter `D`.

 In your database you should have this:

 ![database_record](database_record.png)

-Let us move on to letter `U` which represent Update.
+Let us move on to the letter `U` which represents Update.
 As we had said earlier, we update a record depending on the primary key.
 Let us update our first record with primary key 1.
 Click  button `UPDATE` and update as below:

 ![update](update.png)

-Save your update and navigate to database to see the changes.
+Save your update and navigate to the database to see the changes.

 Let us delete record two under Primary Key 2.
-Since your working on record 1 naviage to your URL and change the id from `...id=1` to `..id = 2`, Refresh your browser.
+Since your working on record 1 navigate to your URL and change the id from `...id=1` to `..id = 2`, Refresh your browser.

 Click `Delete`.
-You will get a prompt asking you wheather you want to delete.
+You will get a prompt asking you whether you want to delete it.
 Click OK.

 You will have only one record now.
 ![delete](delete.png)